GeorgDangl/Dangl.Data.Shared/README.md

 ## BiggerThanZeroAttribute

 The `BiggerThanZeroAttribute` is a `ValidationAttribute` that can be applied to `int` properties to ensure their values are greater than zero.

+## JsonOptionsExtensions

+The `JsonOptionsExtensions` class configures default Json options for the Newtonsoft Json serializer.
+It ignores null values, uses the `StringEnumConverter` and ignores default values for `Guid`, `DateTime` and `DateTimeOffset`.